 - According to the National Energy Board (NEB), it takes about 34 cubic metres (1200 cu ft) of natural gas, enough to heat the average Canadian home for over 4 days, to produce one barrel of bitumen from in situ projects and about 20 cubic metres (700 cu ft) for integrated projects (mining, extracting and upgrading the bitumen into synthetic crude oil).
 A further 400 to 500 cu ft of natural gas is utilized to upgrade the in situ bitumen to crude oil.
 [8] - According to the Canadian Association of Petroleum Producers, total gas requirements for Oil Sands operations could rise to 1.8 billion cubic feet per day by 2020, compared with 1.0 billion cubic feet per day in 2008.
 [9] - At the Oil Sands rate of natural gas consumption, Natural Resources Canada calculated that the project could severely compromise the nation's natural gas supplies by 2030 (using up to 60% of Canada's supply).
 If predicted expansion occurs, the Oil Sands could eventually use enough natural gas to heat all of Canada's households (over 12 million).
 [10] - Natural gas produces 30% less CO2 emissions per unit of energy than crude oil and 45% less than coal.
 In 2007, Natural Resources Canada recommended, "conserving this resource for a more valuable use".
 [11] - In 2009 Oil Sands production was 1.49 million barrels per day (bpd).
-The Alberta government predicts bitumen production is expected to more than double to 3 million bpd by 2018.
-The Canadian Energy Research Institute's 2009 forecast envisioned raw bitumen production climbing to around 4 million bpd in 2025.
+By 2018, the Alberta government predicts bitumen production to reach 3 million bpd.
+By 2025, the Canadian Energy Research Institute's 2009 forecast envisions bitumen production at around 4 million bpd.
 This would mean that Canadian natural gas would likely be inadequate to supply the anticipated expansion in Oil Sands output.
 [12]